Creating Hope by Educating Tomorrow’s Leaders Today

 Dreams can come true!
 Sebastian Maroundit's and Mathon Noi’s dream of building a primary school for the children in their home village, Mayen Abun, has been realized beyond their wildest dreams.

-Thanks to the generous donors and supporters of Building Minds in South Sudan (BMISS), there is now a primary school for boys and girls, a primary school for girls, and a high school.
+Thanks to our generous donors and supporters of Building Minds in South Sudan (BMISS), The village now has a primary and high school for boys and girls and a primary as well as a primary and high school just for girls.

 Your donation supports the construction of schools, benches for classrooms, solar lamps, roof-top solar panels, and laptop computers.
 School campuses still need libraries and basketball courts for social engagement and exercise.